ga4gh/va-spec/schema/va-spec/base/def/VariantTherapeuticResponseProposition.rst

       - :ref:`Extension`
       - 0..m
       - A list of extensions to the Entity, that allow for capture of information not directly supported by elements defined in the model.
-   *  - propositionText
+   *  - subjectVariant
       -
-      - string
+      - :ref:`MolecularVariation` | :ref:`CategoricalVariant` | :ref:`iriReference`
-      - 0..1
+      - 1..1
-      - A natural-language expression of the Proposition's meaning. e.g. "BRCA2 c.8023A>G is pathogenic for Breast Cancer".
+      - A variant that is the subject of the Proposition.
    *  - type
       -
       - string
       - 1..1
       - MUST be "VariantTherapeuticResponseProposition".
-   *  - subjectVariant
-      -
-      - :ref:`Variation` | :ref:`CategoricalVariant` | :ref:`iriReference`
-      - 1..1
-      - A variant that is the subject of the Statement.
    *  - predicate
       -
       - string